-Name Type Definition allow_long_unavailability Boolean Allow large schema changes which incur a longer unavailability of the database. sql string A list of semicolon-delimited SQL commands sql-file string Identifies the file that contains the SQL commands.
-This file needs to exist on the server, rather than on the client. wait_replicas_timeout Duration The amount of time to wait for replicas to receive the schema change via replication.
+Name Type Definition allow_long_unavailability Boolean Allow large schema changes which incur a longer unavailability of the database. sql string A list of semicolon-delimited SQL commands sql-file string Identifies the file that contains the SQL commands wait_replicas_timeout Duration The amount of time to wait for replicas to receive the schema change via replication.

-• <keyspace> - Required.
+<keyspace> - Required.
 The name of a sharded database that contains one or more tables.
 Vitess distributes keyspace shards into multiple machines and provides an SQL interface to query the data.
 The argument value must be a string that does not contain whitespace.